Arro

 Leeds.
 Maybe this is just coincidence, or is it possible that

 Arro was a Yorkshire based toy diecaster?
-Any further information
+Further

 Looking